SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 purpose of the League of Nations was to fairly and humanitarianly divide the Ottoman empire and German colonies; however, when congress refused to join the League, the allocation of land and colonies under a
-\"mandate\" system was directed by France and Britain (Palmer 690).
+\"mandate\" system was directed by France and Britain (Palmer 690, Gelvin 189).
 In particular, the western coast of the Arabian peninsula (the Levant) and the fertile center of world trade (Mesopotemia) were to be divided into fledgling states and brought into world of western politics (Gelvin 184).
-The British and French governments
+The British and French governments took this opportunity to

 ## Furthermore, no states could achieve widespread liberty?